Rustyard/algorithm-practices/Quicksort/README.md

    always between `1/2 nlgn` and `nlgn` compares

 2. How about `quicksort`?
    goes quadratic unless partition stops on equal keys!
+   *How to solve it:* Remember the *Dutch National Flag* Problem in the Elementary-Sorts section?
+Its solution is actually very useful in this problem!